codesharedot/qtum-price-ruby/README.md

-# chainlink price ruby
+# cosmos price ruby

-Gets the chainlink price with Ruby (from JSON).
+Gets the cosmos price with Ruby (from JSON).

 https://ruby-lang.co